-I have helped thousands of people use CBD oil for their pain, whatever the cause.
+I have helped thousands of people use CBD oil for their pain caused by a wide range of causes and conditions.
 While CBD for pain is a great starting point, some people find that the addition of THC is also very effective.

-CBD interacts with the endocannabinoid system, leading to reduced inflammation and pain, making it a great option for treating various pain types.
+CBD interacts with the endocannabinoid system, leading to possibly reduced inflammation and pain, making it a great option for trying to help with various pain types.

 While using CBD, it’s recommended to start slow before tailoring for your pain relief needs.
 It is also helpful to check in with a health professional, especially if you are worried about potential side effects or interactions with other medications.

-To speak to a specialist about using CBD oil for your pain, please click here.
+To speak to one of our experienced doctors about using CBD oil for your pain, please click here.